SmartArduino/DoHome/DoHome_HomeKit_Temperature_Humidity_Sensor/EN/3.How To Use/README.md

   <img src="../README_IMAGE/7.png" width="400" />

-If the code is not recognized， please click “Don’t have a code or cannot scan”, Click the device, “Add anyway”, and input the code “12345678”.
-After waiting for the encryption check (about 50s).If Home APP doesn’t show the device, please make sure that the phone and the smart plug are in the same local network.
+If the code is not recognized， please click “Don’t have a code or cannot scan”, Click the device, “Add anyway”, and input the code “12345678”.After waiting for the encryption check (about 50s).If Home APP doesn’t show the device, please make sure that the phone and the smart plug are in the same local network.
 If you still cannot add your device, please look over the Frequent Problems.

 3: Open the Home App and click Add Accessories.
 Please click "No Code or Scan" and click on the refreshed device, then confirm